cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * 465 - SMTP+SSL
 * 587 - SMTP+STARTTLS

-(Dan Lowrie states that scp is considered deprecated now...
-Which surprisingly turns out to be true!
+(Dan Lowrie states that scp is considered deprecated now… Which surprisingly turns out to be true!
 Though there's apparently a version of scp that's actually sftp under the hood in development, so the end impact of this deprecation will probably be close to zero.)

 SRTP: Secure Realtime Transport Protocol.